 MEMBERSHIP FEE AND ADMINISTRATION FEE

-Once a therapist has had their first referral through StopSO, they pay a £50 annual membership fee (and thereafter will pay a £50 membership fee each year, due on April 1st).
-From Nov 2016, therapists will pay a one-off £20 administration fee for each client referral.
+Once a therapist has had their first referral through StopSO, they pay a £70 annual membership fee (and thereafter will pay a £70 membership fee each year, due on April 1st).
+Therapists also pay a one-off £50 administration fee for each client referral that proceeds for 2 or more sessions.

 WHAT DOES THE THERAPIST CHARGE